Public Speaking and your career

-As high school students prepare to graduate, I am running into more and more parents that are visiting colleges with their 3rd and 4th year high school hellions (self proclaimed child prodigies) and I find this entire topic fascinating.
+As high school students prepare to graduate, I am running into more and more parents that are visiting colleges with their 3rd and 4th-year high school hellions (self-proclaimed child prodigies) and I find this entire topic fascinating.

-- From an HR perspective, I know all to well how the education section at the bottom of a resume can impact a career.
+- From an HR perspective, I know all too well how the education section at the bottom of a resume can impact a career.
 The college that is chosen will be making a permanent place on the resume for the rest of the student’s life.

-- My parents didn’t visit any potential schools with me so I missed out on this parent / child experience.
+- My parents didn’t visit any potential schools with me so I missed out on this parent/child experience.

-I don’t have any children and so I write these posts fully acknowledging that I do not worry about funding a young persons college education (let alone 2 or 3).
+I don’t have any children and so I write these posts fully acknowledging that I do not worry about funding a young persons college education (let alone 2 or 3 educations).
 I don’t worry about the spawn of HRNasty getting into the “right school”, college debt, or little HRNasty junior returning to the nest after graduation, unemployed.
-Lets face it, anyone that has read this blog for any length of time knows one thing: I would probably have some unreasonable standards as a parent.
+Let’s face it, anyone that has read this blog for any length of time knows one thing: I would probably have some unreasonable standards as a parent.
 Smart Goals would be applied to the academic career.
 Networking, public speaking and team sports would be the only acceptable afterschool activities and by God, they would know how to handle an interview!

 - The company you land your first job with will influence the next few jobs you apply for.